netdata/netdata/ml/README.md

 #### _feature vector_

 A [feature vector](https://en.wikipedia.org/wiki/Feature_(machine_learning)) is what the ML model is trained on and uses for prediction.
 The most simple feature vector would be just the latest raw dimension value itself [x].
-By default Netdata will use a feature vector consisting of the 6 latest differences and smoothed values of the dimension so conceptually something like `[avg3(diff1(x-5)), avg3(diff1(x-4)), avg3(diff1(x-3)), avg3(diff1(x-2)), avg3(diff1(x-1)), avg3(diff1(x))]` which ends up being 6 floating point numbers that try and represent the "shape" of recent data.
+By default Netdata will use a feature vector consisting of the 6 latest differences and smoothed values of the dimension so conceptually something like `[avg3(diff1(x-5)), avg3(diff1(x-4)), avg3(diff1(x-3)), avg3(diff1(x-2)), avg3(diff1(x-1)), avg3(diff1(x))]` which ends up being just 6 floating point numbers that try and represent the "shape" of recent data.

 #### _anomaly score_

-At prediction time the anomaly score is just the distance of the most recent feature vector to the trained cluster centers of the model, which are themselves just feature vectors, albeit supposeldy the best most representitive feature vectors that could be "learned" from the training data.
-So if the most recent feature vector is very far away in terms of [eucliedian distance](https://en.wikipedia.org/wiki/Euclidean_distance#:~:text=In%20mathematics%2C%20the%20Euclidean%20distance,being%20called%20the%20Pythagorean%20distance.) it's more likley that the recent data it represents consists of some strange pattern not commonly found in the training data.
+At prediction time the anomaly score is just the distance of the most recent feature vector to the trained cluster centers of the model, which are themselves just feature vectors, albeit supposedly the best most representative feature vectors that could be "learned" from the training data.
+So if the most recent feature vector is very far away in terms of [euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance#:~:text=In%20mathematics%2C%20the%20Euclidean%20distance,being%20called%20the%20Pythagorean%20distance.) it's more likely that the recent data it represents consists of some strange pattern not commonly found in the training data.

 #### _anomaly bit_

 If the anomaly score is greater than a specified threshold then the most recent feature vector, and hence most recent raw data, is considered anomalous.
-Since storing the raw anomaly score would essentially double amout of storage space Netdata would need, we instead efficiently store just the anomaly bit in the existing internal Netdata data representation without any additional storage overhead.
+Since storing the raw anomaly score would essentially double amount of storage space Netdata would need, we instead efficiently store just the anomaly bit in the existing internal Netdata data representation without any additional storage overhead.

 #### _anomaly rate_